The market simulator (choice simulator) offers five models:

 The Randomized First Choice (RFC) method combines many of the desirable elements of the First Choice and Share of Preference models.
 As the name implies, the method is based on the First Choice rule and can be made to be essentially immune to IIA difficulties.
 As with the Share of Preference model, the overall scaling (flatness or steepness) of the shares of preference can be tuned with the Exponent.

 RFC, suggested by Orme (1998) and later refined by Huber, Orme and Miller (1999), has been shown to outperform all other Sawtooth Software simulation models in predicting holdout choice shares for multiple data sets we've examined, however it is much slower to compute.

 Rather than use the part-worth utilities as point estimates of preference, RFC recognizes that there is some degree of error around these points.
 The RFC model adds unique random error (variation) to the part-worth utilities and computes shares of choice in the same manner as the First Choice method.
 Each respondent is sampled many times to stabilize the share estimates.
 The RFC model results in a correction for product similarity due to correlated sums of errors among products defined on many of the same attributes.

-The RFC model is very computationally intensive, but with today's fast computers speed is not much of an issue (unless you are doing intensive searches using the Advanced Simulation Module).
+The RFC model is computationally intensive, but with today's fast computers speed is not much of an issue (unless you are doing intensive optimization searches).
 It usually takes only a few moments longer than the faster methods to perform a single simulation.
 The RFC model is appropriate for all types of conjoint simulations, based on either aggregate- or individual-level utilities.